apache/dubbo-website/content/en/overview/mannual/java-sdk/reference-manual/config/maven-plugin.md

 ---
-description: Dubbo Maven Plugin 的配置方式
+description: Configuration of the Dubbo Maven Plugin
-linkTitle: Maven Plugin 配置
+linkTitle: Maven Plugin Configuration
-title: Dubbo Maven Plugin 的配置方式
+title: Configuration of the Dubbo Maven Plugin
 type: docs
 weight: 3
 ---

-本文主要讲解 Dubbo Maven Plugin 的配置方式。
+This article mainly explains the configuration of the Dubbo Maven Plugin.

-当前 Dubbo Maven Plugin 支持以下功能：
+The current Dubbo Maven Plugin supports the following features:
-- Dubbo Maven Plugin For Protobuf：生成 Dubbo 服务接口的 Stub 代码
+- Dubbo Maven Plugin For Protobuf: Generates Stub code for Dubbo service interfaces
-- Dubbo Maven Plugin For Native Image：基于 AOT 机制，生成 Native Image 必要的 Metadata 信息
+- Dubbo Maven Plugin For Native Image: Generates necessary Metadata information for Native Image based on AOT mechanism

 ## Dubbo Maven Plugin For Protobuf

-### 如何使用 Dubbo Maven Plugin 生成 Protobuf Stub 代码
+### How to use Dubbo Maven Plugin to generate Protobuf Stub code

-#### 1. 编写 .proto 文件
+#### 1. Write the .proto file

 greeter.proto